Creedence Clearwater Revival: Musical style

-Despite hailing from California, CCR "mythologized the American South with an exotic mixture of blues, New Orleans R&B and rockabilly," according to NPR.
+Despite hailing from California, CCR "mythologized the American South with an exotic mixture of blues, New Orleans R&B, and rockabilly," according to NPR.
 According to AllMusic, CCR "created a unique synthesis of punchy rock & roll, swamp pop, blues, and country."
 CCR has been cited as pioneers of swamp rock and country rock.
-The band also played roots rock, blues rock and Southern rock.
+The band also played roots rock, blues rock, Southern rock, Americana and blue-eyed soul.
 The band often utilized lyrics about bayous, catfish, the Mississippi River and other elements of Southern United States iconography.
 The band's songs rarely dealt with romantic love, concentrating instead on political and socially conscious lyrics about topics such as the Vietnam War.

 Legal rights

 CCR's catalog of songs has frequently been used or referenced in popular culture, partly because John Fogerty signed away legal control of his old recordings to the band's record label, Fantasy Records.
 In an NPR interview, Fogerty objected to what he regarded as a misuse of his music:

 Of particular interest was the use of his protest song "Fortunate Son" in a blue jeans commercial.
 In this case, the advertiser eventually stopped using the song, as Fogerty related in a later interview:

+On 13 January 2023, Fogerty announced on Twitter that he now owned the rights to the CCR global catalog after a 50-year legal battle.
+Fogerty bought a majority stake in the rights to the band's catalogue from Concord Records, which has owned the rights since 2004.